-Machine learning is regarded as the most innovative variant of Artificial Intelligence, using data and algorithms to replicate and anticipate the way humans think and act.
+Machine learning is regarded as the most innovative variant of Artificial Intelligence services and solutions, using data and algorithms to replicate and anticipate the way humans think and act.
 And although it’s been a game-changer for many industries, in the aftermath of recent global events, machine learning has come under scrutiny for struggling to adapt when called upon to add value in a rapidly changing environment.

 This all comes back to traditional vs. non-traditional machine learning (ML).
 Most organizations today that utilize ML are using a traditional model, in which the ML adds value by studying and learning patterns observed in the past and using that data to predict human behavior.
 However in the aftermath of the events of 2020, we now know that traditional ML failed to add value when plunged into uncharted territory like a global pandemic.